grafana/agent/docs/sources/configuration/integrations/cloudwatch-exporter-config.md

   # Common Integration Settings
   #

-  # Enables the elasticsearch_exporter integration, allowing the Agent to automatically
+  # Enables the cloudwatch_exporter integration, allowing the Agent to automatically
-  # collect system metrics from the configured ElasticSearch server address
+  # collect CloudWatch metrics as configured.
   [enabled: <boolean> | default = false]

   # Sets an explicit value for the instance label when the integration is
   # self-scraped.
 Overrides inferred values.
   #
-  # The default value for this integration is inferred from the hostname portion
+  # The default value for this integration is a hash of the whole integration configuration.
-  # of address.
   [instance: <string>]

   # Automatically collect metrics from this integration.
 If disabled,
-  # the elasticsearch_exporter integration will be run but not scraped and thus not
+  # the cloudwatch_exporter integration is run but not scraped and thus not
   # remote-written.
-Metrics for the integration will be exposed at
+Metrics for the integration are exposed at
-  # /integrations/elasticsearch_exporter/metrics and can be scraped by an external
+  # /integrations/cloudwatch_exporter/metrics and can be scraped by an external
   # process.
   [scrape_integration: <boolean> | default = <integrations_config.scrape_integrations>]

-  # How often should the metrics be collected?
+  # How often should the metrics be collected.
 Defaults to
   # prometheus.global.scrape_interval.
   [scrape_interval: <duration> | default = <global_config.scrape_interval>]